jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 * Top (most) fragmented indexes
 * Database name
-* Minimum Size
+* Minimum Size - 10MB = 1280 pages
-* Minimum operations
+* Minimum operations - minimum number of either scan or update operations

 ##### Sourcing the data

 Data is sourced from the Playback Database.
 Click **Collect now** to re-collect fragmentation information right now.

 {% include tip.html content="**Collect now** could put significant load on the SQL Server.
 It is advisable to collect fragmentation information during a quiet period." %}

+##### Playback

+{% include note.html content="When in Playback, history will not be displayed for the Fragmented Indexes grid." %}

 ##### How to customize the default filter values